Gradprograms@mtmercy.edu | 319-286-4420

 For a complete Graduate Admissions Policies, see the Catalog.

 - Hold an undergraduate degree from a regionally accredited college or university or an equivalent degree from an accredited institution outside the United States.
-Undergraduate record should reflect ability to be successful in graduate studies.
 Documentation of degree equivalencies must be submitted by an agency authorized to do so.

 - Have a minimum cumulative grade point average of 3.00 and an undergraduate record that reflects ability to be successful in graduate studies.
 (Students with a GPA less than 3.00 will be considered on a case-by-case basis.)